 For example: If you are filling out the MSFFA for the year 2022-2023, you will be required to submit your MSFAA by March 1st of 2022.

 For information on the Maryland State Financial Aid Application go to their website here and take a look at the user guide here.

 If you have specific questions for attending the University of Maryland contact our Financial Aid liaison working with undocumented and immigrant students

 - Malina Heng | 0102 Lee Building | firstname.lastname@example.org | 301-314-9859

 The Residency Reclass application, policies, and review is administered by the Office of the Registrar.

 If you are a student that would like to be considered for the Maryland Dream Act please review the requirements here.

 If you are a student who has DACA please view the requirements for residency reclass here.

 At the Office of Immigrant and Undocumented Student Life, we understand that the process of understanding and applying to in-state consideration can be complicated.
 If you are unsure where to start, we suggest you contact Residency Reclass and also feel free to contact us at email@example.com if you would like to talk to our coordinator about how to best support you through this process.

-Due to this we encourage prospective students to fill out the MSFAA and search for outside scholarships.
-Much of this work needs to be done the prior year of your enrollment since most scholarship deadlines are based on the following year's enrollment.
+We encourage prospective students to fill out the MSFAA and search for outside scholarships.
+Much of this work needs to be done in the prior year of your enrollment since most scholarship deadlines are based on the following year's enrollment.